 It was the third attempt to get the bill passed, and the legislation has gone through several revisions.
 Now, supporters must begin the process again in January when the next session begins.

-Chris Geehern, executive director of the Associated Industries of Massachusetts (AIM), a key Bay State business lobbying group, testified against the Healthy Workplace bill.
-According to Geehern, none of AIM's member businesses has voiced support for the bill.
+Chris Geehern, executive director of the Associated Industries of Massachusetts (AIM), a key Bay State business lobbying group, testified against the Healthy Workplace Bill.
+According to Geehern, none of AIM's member businesses have voiced support for the bill.

-Geehern said one person's definition of bullying is different from the next.
+Gehirn said one person's definition of bullying is different from the next.
 He recalled working in a busy newsroom as a journalist, where editors occasionally lashed out.
-Geehern doesn't believe he was bullied, but he said not all would agree.
+Gehirn doesn't believe he was bullied, but he said not all would agree.

 ‘High threshold' of proof

-The Namies began working on a bill after Ruth experienced workplace abuse in the mid-1990s.
-Soon after, Gary Namie said Suffolk University law professor David Yamada contacted the Namies when he became interested in drafting a law to serve an unmet need.
+The Names began working on a bill after Ruth experienced workplace abuse in the mid-1990s.
+Soon after, Gary Namie said Suffolk University law professor David Yamada contacted the Names when he became interested in drafting a law to serve an unmet need.

 “The laws are inadequate to compel employers to create good policies,” Namie said of existing harassment laws that provide legal recourse for members of protected classes, such as ethnic minorities, but give others limited options.

 It's true that it's difficult for an employee to sue an employer for harassment if the employee doesn't fall within a protected class, said Robert Kilroy, chairman of the Labor and Employment Group at Mirick O'Connell in Westborough.
 Still, he opposes the Healthy Workplace bill for reasons similar to those Geehern cited.
 Kilroy predicted such a law would lead to frivolous lawsuits, which could cost employers thousands of dollars.